larytet-py/cybermdx/README.md

-Get two iput CSV files rules and commuincaitons Produce classifications for every line in the communication file
+Get two input CSV files rules and commuincaitons Produce classifications for every line in the communication file

 Build